Sweet and juicy Mixed Berry Pie is easy and delicious with only 20 minutes of prep time. It’s perfect for Thanksgiving dinner or all year long!

 - In a medium-sized bowl, mix the sugar and cornstarch until well combined.
 Gently fold the berries into the mixture.
 Set aside.

-- Prep your pie dough (you can use the link I posted above, or use frozen).
-I used a double layer crust, but a single layer works just fine.
+- Prep your pie dough using ready-to-bake 9-inch pie crust with a lattice top or a homemade pie crust.
+I used a double layer crust, but a single layer works just fine too

 - Add the berry mixture on top of the bottom pie crust.

-- Roll out your top layer of pie dough and cut into thin strips.
-Weave the strips together using the "over and under" method.
+- Roll out the top layer of pie dough and cut into thin strips.
+Weave the strips together using an "over and under" lattice pattern (here is a quick video explaining how.)

-- Bake for 25-35 minutes (depending on the size of your pie dish) or until the crust begins to turn golden brown.
+- Bake for for 35 minutes or until the crust begins to turn golden brown and the filling is bubbly.